 I’m writing my novel and I’m meditating on everything.
 I’m aware of my entire surroundings.
 That means information from the outside world is freely flowing into my brain.
 There, it meres with my ideas of my novel., creating new thoughts and ideas.
 To put an almost stupidly basic explanation on this.
 I see a puppy outside.
 I think, “Holy cow.
 A puppy would totally change my novel”.
 But in order to think that I had to be aware of both my novel and the puppy.
 Being focused on one of those things would not have solved the problem.

 Open monitoring lets new information flow into your mind, creating myriad ideas and inspirations that are perfect for artists.
 And this does cure artists’ block and does encourage left-side thinking.

 1: Pure Awareness:

-This is one of the best ways to improve the left side of the brain.
+This is the best meditation for creativity.
+This will improve the left side of the brain.
 It’s a relaxing exercise in which we practice open-awareness.

 - Lie down on the bed or a matt on the floor, close your eyes and focus on your breathing or five to ten minutes.